 Complaints, appeals and mediation

-If you are still not satisfied, you can submit a complaint using the following channels:
+If you are a customer and are not satisfied with the assistance received, you can file a complaint using the following channels:

 - registered mail with return receipt to UnipolPay S.p.A., Complaints Office, Via Fara 39, 20124 Milan (MI);

 - regular e-mail to firstname.lastname@example.org, from your registration address;

 Our Complaints Office will reply promptly, in any event within 15 business days from receipt of the complaint.
 In exceptional situations, if the Office is unable to provide a reply within the terms mentioned above for reasons beyond its control, it will send you a provisional reply stating the reasons for delay in handling your complaint and specifying the deadline by which you will obtain a final reply.

 Other procedures - appeals and mediation